tt-isv-org/scc/article/intro.md

 An OpenShift cluster provides several features for securing the cluster and the applications running in the cluster, including container security, certificate management, vulnerability scanning, and authentication and authorization.
 Security context constraints address one aspect of security, namely enabling an application the ability to access protected resources such as shared file systems and [privileged ip ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).
 To prevent even a rogue or hacked application from gaining access to resources it shouldn't be able to access, the access is configured by the pod running the application container and is enforced by the cluster.
 The application can only access the resources that the pod requests and that the cluster approves.

 An application's access to protected resources is an agreement between three personas:

-- A **developer** who writes an application that accesses protected resources
+* A **developer** who writes an application that accesses protected resources
-- A **deployer** who writes the deployment manifest that must request the access the application requires
+* A **deployer** who writes the deployment manifest that must request the access the application requires
-- An **administrator** who decides whether to grant the deployment the access it requests
+* An **administrator** who decides whether to grant the deployment the access it requests

 This diagram illustrates the components and process that allow an application to access resources:

 ![top-level](images/top-level.png)
-(_Rich: Please modify this diagram to show: Add a box to the Deployment Manifest labeled "application container".
-Add a Developer icon with an arrow pointing to the application container box and number this #1._)

 1. A developer writes an application
 1. A deployer creates a **deployment manifest** to deploy the application with a pod spec that configures:
     * A **security context** (for the pod and/or for each container) that requests the access needed by the application
     * A **service account** to grant the requested access
 1. An administrator assigns a **security context constraint** to the service account that grants the requested access
-    * The SCC can be assigned directly to the SA or indirectly via an RBAC role or group
+    * The SCC can be assigned directly to the service account or indirectly via an RBAC role or group
 1. The SCC may be one of OpenShift's predefined SCCs or may be a custom SCC
 1. If the SCC grants the access, the pod deploys successfully